- Apply links menu

 Small area population estimates can be displayed on a map using our Instant Atlas data tool.

-The Office for National Statistics (ONS) have published 2011-based population projections for Bristol:
+The Office for National Statistics (ONS) have published 2012-based population projections for Bristol:

-- Note on population projections across England (pdf, 112 KB)(opens new window)
+- Note on population projections across England (pdf, 0.5 MB)(opens new window)

 Advice on using the projections

 Projections become increasingly uncertain the further they are carried forward due to the inherent uncertainty of demographic behaviour.
-This is particularly so for smaller geographical areas such as Local Authorities.
+This is particularly so for smaller geographical areas and detailed age and sex breakdowns.